tababei/Engineering-with-AI---Capstone-Group-18/Synthetic_Data/Reqs_2-3.md

 # Validation of second Must requirement
 > **Must** be able to synthesize their own simulated accelerometer and gyroscope data which demonstrate different types of motion i.e., a wheeled robot, a human walking, a flying drone etc.

-We were able to simulate running data with the help of "Synthetic data running.py".
+We were able to simulate running data with the help of [Synthetic data running.py](./Synthetic-data-running.py).
 We consider the Y-axis to align with the gravity vector, thus the XZ-plane is host to the horizontal movement plane.
 Along the Y-axis we have a bobbing motion and in the ZX-plane a constant acceleration that only acts along one of the axes.

 # Validation of third Must requirement